Mastering Structural Pattern Matching

 greeting and a

-name, and with graceful handling in case some or all of them is missing.
+name, and with graceful handling in case some or all of them are missing.

 Manipulating data structures is a core part of programming, and the pattern matching system is there to help you achieve that.
 When you use